blentley/ForecastingElectricityDemand/README.md

 With the model trained, we can now use it for making predictions on unseen test data.

 ### Using the model to make predictions
-In this step, I've included the functions used to make predictions according to the methods described above:
+In this step, I've included the functions used to make predictions according to the three methods described above.
-+ Method 1 - predict_point_by_point
-+ Method 2 - mv_predict_sequence_full
-+ Method 3 - mv_predict_sequences_multiple

 The comments in the code provide an overview of the functions key steps.
-Each of the functions return an array of predicted values for comparison to the true values in the test set.
+Each of the functions return a simple array of predicted values for comparison to the true values in the test set.

+#### Method 1 - predict_point_by_point
 ```python

 def predict_point_by_point(model, data):